 — Siraj Wahhaj was a character witness for convicted 1993 World Trade Center terrorist “blind sheik” Omar Rahman, has called for replacing the American government with a caliphate.
 According to Siraj Wahhaj, “if only Muslims were clever politically, they could take over the United States and replace its constitutional govt. with a caliphate.
 If we were united and strong, he said, we would elect our own emir and give allegiance to him.
 Take my word if 8 million Muslims unite in America, the country will come to us.”

-– Hamza Yusef (also spelled Hamza Yousuf or Hamza Yousef) has described Judaism as a “most racist religion,” and who promotes Jihad stating that Jihad is the duty and responsibility of all Muslims, further stating that “Jihad is actually considered a Rahma (mercy) in Islam.”
+— Hamza Yusef (also spelled Hamza Yousuf or Hamza Yousef) has described Judaism as a “most racist religion,” and who promotes Violent Extemism stating that Violent Extemism is the duty and responsibility of all Muslims, further stating that “Violent Extemism is actually considered a Rahma (mercy) in Islam.”
 Yusef’s idea of “compromise” is that “There are times when you have to live like a sheep in order to live in the future like a lion.”

 — Zaid Shakir has stated “Every Muslim who is honest would say, I would like to see America become a Muslim country”